younesveisi1374/Blog/README.md

-# Twitter Clone
+# Blog Clone

 **Author: [Younes Veisi]**

-This is a Twitter clone project built using Django, aiming to replicate some of the core functionalities of the popular social media platform.
+This is a Blog clone project built using Django, aiming to replicate some of the core functionalities of the popular social media platform.

 ---